My Husband Is Obsessed With His Diet. But the Kids’? Not So Much.

 I think this ultimately breaks down into two different issues.
 One is the household attitude toward food and eating, and the other is the distribution of the parental labor surrounding food.

-I also would discourage focusing so much on weight as a health indicator, especially since it sounds like your kids are active athletes.
-Can you shift the focus to having a body that is strong, fast, and energetic, over one that is thin?
-If the only “health issue” your children have is not fitting into a prescribed weight range, calling attention to it is unlikely to result in the intended weight loss, but is likely to result in lifelong food and body image issues.
+I also would discourage focusing so much on weight as a health indicator, especially since it sounds as if your kids are active athletes.
+Can you shift the focus to having a body that is strong, fast, and energetic over one that is thin?
+If the only “health issue” your children have is not fitting into a prescribed weight range, calling attention to it is unlikely to result in the intended weight loss, but it is likely to result in lifelong food and body-image issues.

 You may need to meet somewhere in the middle, with you having a less rigid gold standard for every meal, and him agreeing to help with some smaller changes like integrating more fruits and vegetables (without villainizing other food groups).
 Once you have a family food plan you both can agree on, he should absolutely carry his part of the load for executing it.
 Hopefully he’ll be more likely to do so when his input is considered.